Padmaja7664/AnimeFinder/README.md

     implementation 'com.squareup.okhttp3:okhttp:4.9.1'
     implementation 'androidx.browser:browser:1.6.0'

->Check latest version of Picasso from https://github.com/square/picasso
+>Check the latest version of Picasso from https://github.com/square/picasso

 >Add the below code in android of gradle build